 However, the BeFree is only compatible with squeeze bottles that have a 42 mm diameter screw-on cap, Who makes those?
 Only Hydrapak.
 The BeFree Water Filter isn’t compatible with wide mouth Nalgene reservoirs, or Platypus or CamelBak reservoirs, or standard soda/water bottles that have a 28 mm opening.
 So if you want to use the BeFree Water Filter with a larger squeeze bottle, you’re limited to using it with the HydraPak 2L or 3L Seeker Soft Bottles.

-The BeFree Filter comes with a sports cap that flips up over the top.
+The BeFree Filter comes with a sports cap that flips up over the top (much like the flip top on a Smartwater 20 bottle).
 While the flip cap protects the “spout” from casual contact with dirt, it is not watertight so don’t count on it to keep the spout purified if it comes in contact with unfiltered backcountry water.
 When using the sports cap, it’s best to spray the water into your mouth rather than to suck on the spout directly.

 If you happen to lose the flip cap or you want to remove it to increase the amount of water that can be flow through the filter, it can be twisted off and replaced with a plastic cap from a regular soda bottle.
 This also ensures that dirty water can’t contaminate the end of the filter that is supposed to remain clean, which could happen if dirty water were to flow back through the sports cap (say you drop the BeFree in a backcountry water source accidentally.)

 The BeFree Water Filter cannot be backflushed like other hollow fiber water filters using a syringe and one is not included with the filter or water bottle system.
 Instead, you swish the filter in clean water.
 This will noticeably improve the flow rate if you can see particulates adhering to the outside of the filter, but it is the reason the BeFree is limited to a 1000 liter lifetime.